Convicted Sex Offender Brock Turner Released From Jail After Serving Only Half His Sentence

 Brock Turner, a convicted sex offender, was released from a California jail on Friday morning after serving only half of his prescribed sentence for charges of sexual assault, including rape.

 At roughly 6 a.m. local time, Turner was spotted exiting the Santa Clara County Jail by himself.
 According to ABC News, he was carrying a brown paper bag and a jacket.
-Before reporters could illicit commentary from Turner he was picked up by a private vehicle.
+Before reporters could illicit commentary from Turner, he was picked up by a private vehicle.

 Turner has been ordered to register as a sex offender – a distinction he will carry for the rest of his life – and to complete a sex offender rehabilitation program.
 He will also regularly have to submit to random drug and alcohol testing.

 Earlier this year, Santa Clara County Superior Court Judge Aaron Persky sentenced the 20-year-old former Stanford swimming champion to six months in county jail and three years’ probation.
-Turner had been convicted of sexually assaulting a 23-year-old woman – who may not be identified according to regulations prescribing the protection of victims of sexual assault – who he had discovered, unconscious due to alcohol consumption, just outside a campus fraternity house where Turner had been drinking.
+Turner had been convicted of sexually assaulting a 23-year-old woman – who may not be identified according to regulations prescribing the protection of victims of sexual assault – who he had discovered unconscious due to alcohol consumption just outside a campus fraternity house where Turner had been drinking.

 Turner proceeded to engage in non-consensual sexual acts with the woman until a group of students found him.
 The perpetrator attempted to flee the scene but was chased down by the students who managed to keep him restrained until the police arrived.